-The 82nd Airborne Division is a brand which made his way through the history.
+Despite the 82nd Airborne Division is not considered as a special operations forces unit, it is still a significant force in the U.S. Military.
+In fact, the 82nd Airborne Division is a brand that made his way through history.
 Today, it is an elite, an active duty airborne infantry division of the United States Army which has been are specialized in parachute assault operations into hostile areas.
 They are located at Fort Bragg, North Carolina and the unit is part of the XVIII Airborne Corps.

 To honor the 1944 Waal assault river crossing made by the 504th Parachute Infantry Regiment and the 307th Engineer Battalion (Airborne) during Operation Market Garden in World War II, an annual Crossing of the Waal competition is staged on the anniversary of the operation at McKellars Lake near Fort Bragg.
 The winning company receives a paddle.
 The paddle signifies that in the original crossing, many paratroopers had to row with their weapons because the canvas boats lacked sufficient paddles.

 World War II

 The 82nd Division would gain its reputation in the next war.
 Recalled for World War II in March of 1942, the Division was re-designated as the 82nd Airborne Division the following August.
 The 82nd Airborne Division has become the first airborne division in the United States Army, before the 101st Airborne Division.
 During WWII the 82nd Airborne Division made their name through parachute assaults and combat jumps into Sicily, Salerno, Normandy, and Holland.
 At the battle of Anzio in Italy, a German officer gave the paratroopers one of their many nicknames when he referred to them as “those devils in baggy pants.”